karenbennis/Xy/README.md

 Unfortunately, the resampled data showed similar patterns to those observed in the sample dataset.

-We concluded that star rating does not seem to influence any of the factors considered in such a profound way.
+We concluded that star rating does not seem to relate to any of the factors considered in such a profound way.
 At a higher level, this demonstrates the need for NLP analysis to predict sentiment.

 ### Machine Learning Model
-#### Preliminary data preprocessing
+#### Data preprocessing
 In the beginning we looked at the distribution of star ratings and noticed that it was unevenly split.
 As we transformed and ran the data through our models, the accuracy was less than 20%, which was unacceptable since the odds of guessing without any machine learning is 20%.
 We supposed that perhaps there was not enough data for the model to train on for the 1 star and 2 stars reviews.
 We then decided to sample the data and pull 1000 rows for each star rating.
 This number was later increased to 2000 per star since we knew Colab could handle 10,000 rows.
 Since our plan was to train binary, 3-category, and 5-category models, we created 3 different DataFrames.
 The following table describes the 3 DataFrames we created.
 |DataFrame|Description|